davidcalhoun/tle.js/README.md

   // spacecraft longitude in degrees
   lng: -117.46176597710809,

-  // spacecraft velocity in km/s
+  // spacecraft velocity (relative to observer) in km/s
   velocity: 7.675627442183371
 }
 ```